 So Weiland, next to his solo album projects including a full blown Christmas album in 2011, started a new project with Scott Weiland and the Wildabouts, with a tour titled “Purple at the Core” commencing in March 2013 with pop/rock band MIGGS as the opening act, and an album titled “Blaster” finally released on March 31, 2015.
 Less than a week after the release his guitarist Jeremy Brown was found dead at his home at age 34.

-On December 3, 2015, Weiland was found in cardiac arrest on his tour bus in Bloomington, Minnesota.
-Drugs are suspected but not proven yet.
+On December 3, 2015, Scott Weiland was found in cardiac arrest on his tour bus in Bloomington, Minnesota.
+Drugs were suspected and later proven to have caused his demise.
 Many see Scott Weiland as one of the three voices of the grunge generation, next to Kurt Cobain (died at age 27 on estimated April 5, 1994 and Layne Staley (died at age 34 on April 5, 2002).
-Just sad to consider that 3 of that generation’s voices couldn’t stay away from drugs and depression.
+It is sad to realize that 3 of the grunge generation’s voices couldn’t stay away from drugs and depression.

 A day following his death, his former bandmates in Stone Temple Pilots issued a statement saying, “Dear Scott Let us start by saying thank you for sharing your life with us.
 Together we crafted a legacy of music that has given so many people happiness and great memories.
 The memories are many, and they run deep for us.
 We know amidst the good and the bad you struggled, time and time again.
 It’s what made you who you were.
 You were gifted beyond words, Scott.
 Part of that gift was part of your curse.
 With deep sorrow for you and your family, we are saddened to see you go.
 All of our love and respect.
 We will miss you brother, Robert, Eric, Dean.”